r1th1k/CTFlearn/README.md

 hello people,

-I created a getFlag script for the [CTFlearn](https://ctflearn.com/) challenges
+I created some getFlag script for the [CTFlearn](https://ctflearn.com/) challenges

 I din't done a writeup for every challenges coz it's time consuming and I sucks in explaining stuff..+_+